 Step 2.
 Select Spotify Music to Download

-After signing in your account, you can now go to your Spotify Library or directly search for all the Spotify songs, playlists, albums, or podcasts you want to download offline.
+After signing in to your account, you can now go to your Spotify Library or directly search for all the Spotify songs, playlists, albums, or podcasts you want to download offline.
 Just drag them to the "+" button to process the conversion.

 Step 3.
 Select Output Format to Download Spotify Library